bane-labs/go-ethereum/contracts/README.md

 This contract inherits `GovernanceVote.sol` so that it requires a `50%` majority votes among current consensus to execute `scheduleUpgrade(...)`, which means **more than half** of the **current consensus** votes for **the same contract implementation**.

-This contract inherits `TimelockController.sol` to implement a lock period(2 days) after the vote is passed before calling `executeUpgrade(...)` to upgrade the upgradable system contract.
+This contract inherits `TimelockController.sol` to implement a lock period (2 days on both Testnet and Mainnet) after the vote is passed before calling `executeUpgrade(...)` to upgrade the upgradable system contract.
 Anyone can call `executeUpgrade(...)`` after the lock period is reached.

 All of the upgradable Neo X system contracts use [ERC1967Proxy](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v5.0/contracts/proxy/ERC1967/ERC1967Proxy.sol) and [UUPSUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v5.0/contracts/proxy/utils/UUPSUpgradeable.sol).